apache/datafusion/CONTRIBUTING.md

 ## Specification

-We formalize Datafusion semantics and behaviors through specification documents.
+We formalize DataFusion semantics and behaviors through specification documents.
 These specifications are useful to be used as references to help resolve ambiguities during development or code reviews.